-Best Interest Finding to Offer Oil and Gas Leases
+Best Interest Findings to Offer Oil and Gas Leases

 This lease sale is being held under AS 38.05.035(e) and AS 38.05.180.
 Under these statutes, land that is subject to a best interest finding issued within the previous 10 years may be offered for oil and gas leasing.
 The finding sets forth the facts, policies, and applicable laws and regulations upon which the Director based his determination that oil and gas lease sales in an Areawide sale will best serve the interests of the State.
-Every year the Director requests substantial new information that may justify a supplement to the finding and issues a response to information received.
+Every year, the Director requests substantial new information that may justify a supplement to the finding and issues a response to information received.

 Best interest findings and supplements can be found at http://dog.dnr.alaska.gov/Services/BIFAndLeaseSale.
-If you are unable to access this information, call the Leasing Section at (907)269-8800 or email dog.bif@alaska.gov.
+If you are unable to access this information, call the Leasing Section at (907) 269-8800 or email dog.bif@alaska.gov.

-North Slope Areawide Oil and Gas Lease Sale Best Interest Findings for this Offering

-Date Decision Document

-April 18, 2018 Final Finding of the Director
+Areawide Oil and Gas Lease Sale Best Interest Findings for this Offering Areawide Date Decision Document Beaufort Sea April 12, 2019 Preliminary Finding of the Director North Slope April 18, 2018 Final Finding of the Director North Slope May 23, 2019 Decision of No Substantial New Information DO&G anticipates releasing the Final Finding of the Director in July 2019.